yashamon/web2/topology/topology2019.md

 pg 53: 1, 2, 7, 9
 pg 96 2

+HW 10

+1. Show that the mobius band $$
 <!--  -->
 <!-- HW set 6 for fri -->
 <!--  -->